1- Introduction.Return to: List of Papers on the WebGo to: Frequently Asked Questions

 displacement

-of the Earth between the points where the crater enters and exits the
+of the Earth between the points where the crater enters and

 umbra.